BillBarnhill/technomancerlife.githhub.io/ecology_energizer.md

 | 3 | 2 | 2 | 2 |

 Iniative:

 Movement:

 Cond.
 Monitor:

 Limits:

 Armor:

 Physical Skills:

 Matrix Skills:

 Complex Forms:

 Powers:

 Weaknesses:

 Sources
 =======

 - Kill Code, p.
 171

-All meterial on this site copyright Bill Barnnhil 2020.
+All meterial on this site copyright Bill Barnnhill 2020.
 Permission to use is given to Shadownet for use on Shadownet.run wiki, and within Shadownet runs.